-Founded in 2011, FemtoMetrix® is the world leader in the optical Non-Visual Defect (NVD) inspection category for surface and buried defects, delivering new inspection capabilities with its patented Harmonic F1x® inspection technology.
+Founded in 2011, FemtoMetrix® is the world leader in optical Non-Visual Defect (NVD) metrology for surface, buried, and structural irregularities, delivering new capabilities with its patented Harmonic series optical technology.

 With tool placements around the globe, FemtoMetrix® is ready to serve your needs.